cogentcore/core/README.md

    ...
 ```

-There may be a small performance cost for the value-based approach, but comparative benchmarks have not yet been run, but the overall simplicity advantages are significant.
+There may be a small performance cost for the value-based approach (comparative benchmarks have not yet been run), but the overall simplicity advantages are significant.

 The matrix types still do use pointer-based logic because they are significantly larger and thus the performance issues are likely to be more important.